SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

       )
     OR "biofuel$" OR "bioenergy" OR "biodiesel"
-    OR "solar cell$" OR "solar-cell$" OR "solar panel$" OR "solar-panel$" OR "solar power*" OR "solar array" OR OR "solar PV" OR "solar photovoltaic$"
+    OR "solar cell$" OR "solar-cell$" OR "solar panel$" OR "solar-panel$" OR "solar power*" OR "solar array" OR "solar PV" OR "solar photovoltaic$"
     OR "solar thermal power" OR "solar thermal technolog*" OR "solar thermal collector$" OR "solar energy collector$" OR "solar district heating" OR "solar district cooling" OR "solar air heating system$" OR "solar space heating system$"